Biden calls for term limits, enforceable ethics rules for Supreme Court justices

 President Biden, in an op-ed Monday, said “no one” including “a justice on the Supreme Court of the United States” is above the law, as he called for term limits and an enforceable ethics code for Supreme Court justices in what would be sweeping changes to the high court and the way it operates.

-“I have great respect for our institutions and separation of powers,” Biden wrote in the op-ed.
+“I have great respect for our institutions and separation of powers,” Biden wrote in the op-ed in The Washington Post.
 “What is happening now is not normal, and it undermines the public’s confidence in the court’s decisions, including those impacting personal freedoms.
 We now stand in a breach.”

 Biden is expected to call for the changes to the court during remarks later in the day at the LBJ Presidential Library in Austin, Texas.
 He is expected to offer his support to a system in which the president would appoint a justice every two years to spend 18 years in active service of the Supreme Court.